the-expanse/SideQuestWiki/If-updating-or-reinstalling-BMBF-due-to-issues.md

+### To make sure you are on the mnost recent of both BMBF and Beastaber

 Make sure you have properly uninstalled any non functioning or old BeatSaber and BMBF using SideQuests "My currently installed Apps" tab (Top right) before proceeding if updating to a new version or previously installed and faulty.
 For more information see [this section](https://github.com/the-expanse/SideQuest/wiki/BMBF#--if-your-updating-have-used-bmbf-before-or-have-a-faulty-installation) of the page